 For a lot of people, figuring out how to watch the Harry Potter movies in order is just as complex as the Star Wars and Marvel Cinematic Universe franchises, which, just as a side note, we make easy for you in our guides to how to watch the Star Wars movies in order and how to watch the Marvel movies in order.
 You'd think Harry Potter would be easier to wrap your head around, after all, if there are seven books, wouldn't it make sense that there'd be seven movies?

 The good news is that we're here to help make it a breeze for you to watch the Harry Potter movies in order, so rest assured, you're in good hands.
 This comprehensive guide has everything you need to know to get the most out of these films, from watching them in terms of the chronology of the canon to choosing to go by release date instead.
-We also explain where you can stream the movies, including its current US home on HBO Max.
+We also explain where you can stream the movies, including its current US home on Peacock.
 So what are you waiting for?
 Expelliarmus!

 Harry Potter movies in chronological order